There are five designated parks in Englewood where dogs are allowed to be off-leash provided that they are under reasonable voice control.

 4848 S. Windermere (west side of Belleview Park)

-Canine Corral is a half acre dedicated off-leash dog park that is completely fenced and equipped with benches, pet stations, and other amenities.
+Canine Corral is a one and a half acre dedicated off-leash dog park that is completely fenced and equipped with benches, pet stations, and other amenities.

 Englewood Canine Corral Off-Leash Dog Park Regulations